TienNguyenTech/SABE-beauty-courses-LMS-website/README.md

 ## Usage Guide

 ### As a User:
-- Browse the menu and add items to the cart.
+- Browse the course list and add courses to the cart.
 - Checkout and securely pay using Stripe.
+- Access the course via LMS system after paid.

 ### As an Admin:
-- Manage orders through the admin dashboard.
+- Manage courses & courses' content (multiple-choice, short questions, videos, pdfs, quizzes, etc) through the admin dashboard.
+- Manage students' access & progress.

 ## Contributing